-Moussaka - my kids just love saying it - "MOO saka"
+Moussaka - my kids love saying it - "MOO saka"

 What is Moussaka?

 The more popular and widely known Greek version includes layers of eggplant and meat topped with a white sauce.
 The entire dish is then baked.
-It's kind of like a Greek lasagna, with the part of the lasagna noodles being played by eggplant.
+It's like a Greek lasagna, with the part of the lasagna noodles being played by eggplant.

 As with many dishes, I've found many variations on moussaka.
 Some versions use pork, some lamb.
 Cream sauce is popular, but so is a layer of yogurt mixed with eggs and flour.

-The recipe shows you how to make a simple tomato sauce that takes about 30 minutes to prepare, but you can easily substitute your own favorite or family tomato sauce recipe.
+The recipe shows you how to make a simple tomato sauce that takes about 30 minutes to prepare, but you can easily substitute your favorite or family tomato sauce recipe.

 The Results

-We served this version of Moussaka with a roasted leg of lamb, and roasted potatoes, but as good as the Moussaka was the night we prepared it, it was even better the next day with leftover lamb, potato gnocchi and fresh steamed Brussels sprouts.
+We served this version of Moussaka with a roasted leg of lamb and roasted potatoes, but as good as the Moussaka was the night we prepared it, it was even better the next day with leftover lamb, potato gnocchi, and fresh steamed Brussels sprouts.
 It was ridiculously good!

 📖 Recipe